-How to get an Illinois Driver's License
+How to get an Illinois Drivers License

-Illinois DMV Driver's License Rules
+• Illinois Driver's License Guidelines

 All applicants need to be familiar with the Illinois Driver's Manual.
 Think you know the material?
 Take our DMV practice test now and test your driving knowledge.